vai844101/glamora-backend/README.md

-README.md – Documentation file, likely includes instructions for setup, usage, and API details. index.js – The main entry point of the application, responsible for initializing the server and middleware. package.json – Contains metadata, dependencies, and scripts for the project. src/ (Source Directory)
-Houses all the backend logic, divided into different modules for maintainability.
+README.md – Documentation file, likely includes instructions for setup, usage, and API details. index.js – The main entry point of the application, responsible for initializing the server and middleware. package.json – Contains metadata, dependencies, and scripts for the project. src/ (Source Directory)-Houses all the backend logic, divided into different modules for maintainability.

-1. Middleware (src/middleware/)
+1. Middleware (src/middleware/).

 This directory contains middleware functions for handling authentication and authorization.

 generateToken.js – Generates authentication tokens (likely JWT) for user sessions.